Virgil: Welcome to Year One—All Prior History Is Cancelled

 Speaking of place-names, there’s the matter of this hemisphere, which is named after the Italian navigator Amerigo Vespucci.
 Indeed, in the minds of Wokesters, he’s trebly problematic, because he was white, a colonialist, and a Christian.
 As he wrote of his trip to Brazil in the early 16th century, “We dropped our anchor off the shores of that new land, thanking God with solemn prayers and the celebration of the Mass.”

 And speaking of Catholics, we might also take note of the latest outbursts of anti-Catholic deviltry: the campaign against Catholic saints.
-Yes, you read that right, In St. Louis, protestors have defaced, and attempted to destroy, the statue honoring the French saint who gave that city its name.
+Yes, you read that right.
+In St. Louis, protestors have defaced and attempted to destroy the statue honoring the French saint who gave that city its name.
 The wild ones were thwarted, in part, by a brave Catholic priest, Fr.
 Stephen Schumacher, who, crucifix in hand, faced them down.
 When he was ordained just last year, Fr.
 Schumacher knew that he would be living a challenging life as a priest, and yet he probably never imagined that in his first year as a priest he would be risking martyrdom in defense of his faith–and in defense of the religious freedom of all of us, Catholic or not.

-There’s more: On July 11 in California, arsonists burned down the San Gabriel Mission near Los Angeles.
+There’s more: On July 11 in California, a fire engulfed the 249-year-old San Gabriel Mission near Los Angeles.
 “My heart is full of sadness,” said parishioner Anita Chavez, as she stood watch in vigil over her torched church.
-Some of the protestors claim that they are seeking to cancel the memory of Fr.
-Junipero Serra, long a folk hero in California–he was the builder of many mission houses to protect the poor, from San Diego to San Francisco–and canonized as a saint by the Roman Catholic Church in 2015.
+The source of the fire has not yet been determined; but the mission’s founder, Fr.
+Junipero Serra, is a major target of the Wokesters who have been busy toppling his statues and hoping to cancel his memory.
+Fr.
+Serra has long been a folk hero in California–he was the builder of many mission houses to protect the poor, from San Diego to San Francisco–and was canonized as a saint by the Roman Catholic Church in 2015.

-Yet Serra, the burners now say, was in fact a Spanish imperialist, mistreating Native Americans.
+Yet Serra, the Wokesters now say, was in fact a Spanish imperialist, mistreating Native Americans.
 Actually, that’s not true; the truth is just the opposite.
 As one expert explains:

 There’s no single recorded example in the official documentation of the period that Serra mistreated the Native Americans … in fact, he walked all the way to Mexico City to get a bill of rights issued for them.
 He was a great man all around.